 Staphylococcus bacteria may cause any of the following types of skin infection.

-• Boils (furuncle): It is a pus-filled pocket in the hair follicle (folliculitis) or oil gland (skin abscess) due to staph infection.
-The skin over the affected area can be swollen and erythematous (red).
+- Boils (furuncle): It is a pus-filled pocket in the hair follicle (folliculitis) or oil gland (skin abscess) due to staph infection.
+Folliculitis in children can be identified by the swollen and erythematous (red) skin over the affected area.
 Boils are commonly seen in the underarms and on the buttocks.
 This superficial skin infection may drain pus if it is broken.

-• Stye: A red bump near eyelid due to bacterial infection.
+- Stye: A red bump near the eyelid due to bacterial infection.

 In addition to the above, staph bacteria may also cause wound infections, such as surgical site infections or infection of burned or injured skin, when it is not kept sterile.